rtrelease/Jetson-Symbolics-Neuromorphics/GPT-OSS-EuriskoPy.md

     def learn_and_prove(self, goal: Fact, max_iter: int = 5) -> float:
         """
         Attempt to prove the goal.
-If we fail, create a hypothesis rule, add it to the KB, and try again â up to `max_iter` times.
+If we fail, create a hypothesis rule, add it to the KB, and try again - up to `max_iter` times.
         Returns the final probability of the goal.
         """
         for it in range(1, max_iter + 1):